dylan-chong/a-team-engr101-avc/README.md

 	- Motor code is still in progress (motors do work, buthave been disconnected)
 - [ ] Ahmed: Create ball bearing for robot
 	- We may not need a ball bearing - we will decide later if we need it (not crucial)
-- [x] Andrew, Dylan: Plan modules and methods
+- [x] Andrew, Dylan: Plan classes and methods
-	- Modules have been planned
+	- Classes have been planned
 - [x] Dylan: Add method stubs to test-module files for others to work on
 	- Method stubs have been added to test-module files
 - [x] Ben: Be able to receive data from camera